SaachiR/BCG_CaseStudy/README.md

 # BCG_CaseStudy

-Spark application code as part of BCG Case Study analysis.
+Spark application developed as part of BCG Case Study analysis.
 The file **python_analysis.py** contains the raw analysis done with pandas library.

 ### Runbook
 Clone the repository and follow these steps: